Your guide to the Yalta and Potsdam conferences, 1945

 The so-called ‘big three’ convened at Livadia Palace, the former summer residence of Tsar Nicholas II, for eight days.
 Roosevelt, who was in poor health, had suggested a meeting place somewhere in the Mediterranean, but Stalin, who was famously afraid of flying, had refused to go farther than the Black Sea and suggested the Soviet resort of Yalta.

 What was happening elsewhere in February 1945?

 The Yalta Conference took place at a critical time in World War Two.
 By the start of 1945 it was clear that, despite continuing resistance, Germany had lost the war.
-The Battle of the Bulge – the last German offensive on the Western Front, fought in the Ardennes region of Belgium – had shattered what remained of the German army, as well as destroying essential weapons, tanks and supplies.
+The Battle of the Bulge – the last German offensive on the western front, fought in the Ardennes region of Belgium – had shattered what remained of the German army, as well as destroying essential weapons, tanks and supplies.
 Elsewhere, Stalin’s Red Army had captured East Prussia and was less than 50 miles from Berlin.
 The once mighty Luftwaffe was drastically depleted, while Allied bombs continued to fall on German towns and cities on a daily basis.
-Hitler was fighting a losing battle.
+Adolf Hitler was fighting a losing battle.